syl20bnr/spacemacs/README.md

 ## Tips

-### Tips for beginners
+### Tips for Emacs users

-1) If you came here with a pure Emacs background, here is a useful tips to get you started.
+If you came here with a pure Emacs background, here are some useful tips to get you started.

-As you may have notice, raw Emacs behavior is indeed available in Evil via the `Emacs state`!
+1) As you may have notice, raw Emacs behavior is indeed available in Evil via the `Emacs state`!

 To start you could setup the `Emacs state` as the default one, pressing `fd`